 There is an unfortunate weightlessness to most of the action (especially in the final showdown between Wonder Woman and Cheetah) that may remind some viewers of the infamous ‘Burly Brawl’ in THE MATRIX RELOADED.
 It doesn’t quite get to that level, but only because they had the good sense to frame it as a night scene.

 Until the dependent-on-memories-of-the Cold War action begins, WONDER WOMAN 1984 barely bothers to take advantage of its retro setting (beyond the overdone ‘wardrobe montage’ sight gag).
 The movie is not nearly as bad as many are claiming, but it is a huge letdown for people who were genuinely excited about the previous change in direction for DC films.

 An earlier review I posted immediately after watching gave WONDER WOMAN 1984 Two and a Half Beers.
 My original opinion is that it was a middle-of-the-road timewaster and not overly offensive.
-However, the more time I’ve had to think about it, the more I understand why some would rank this lower.
+However, the more time I’ve had to think about it, the more I understand why some (myself included) would rank this lower.
 It’s big dumb fun without the fun… but I’ve seen much worse.

-Two and a Half out of Five Beers
+Two out of Five Beers